cqdowning/cytoblast/ProjectDocument.md

 *Enemy hit and death effects* - Enemies do not react to being hit at all except for a sound effect.
 There are also no effects or animation for an enemy being defeated.
 I think adding particles and some kind of animation to hit and death effects would help make defeating enemies feel more satisfying.

-*Damage Drop-off* - Bullets could decrease in damage as they travel.
+*Damage drop-off* - Bullets could decrease in damage as they travel.
 This could potentially nerf the strength of the rifle at long distances.

 # From the Cytoblast Team:
 Thank you for playing our game!